Harbardsbreen

 Harbardsbreen is the 10th largest glacier in mainland Norway.
-It is located on the south side of the Tverrådalskyrkja mountain in the Breheimen mountain range in the municipality of Luster in Vestland county, Norway.
+It is located on the south side of the Tverrådalskyrkja mountain in the Breheimen mountain range in Luster Municipality in Vestland county, Norway.

 The 36 km2 glacier is inside Breheimen National Park, just northeast of the Spørteggbreen glacier.
 The village of Skjolden lies 18 km south of the glacier.

 Its highest point lies 1950 m above sea level and its lowest point 1250 m above sea level.